Barnaan2/Css-Template-For-Portfolio/README.md

 # Css-Template-For-Portfolio
-A  good start for your portfolio , Clone this project and create your  portfolio with it
+A  good start for your Portfolio , Clone this project and create your  portfolio with it.